Geochemistry of carbon: High pressure experimentation

 In order to determine the fate of natural carbon containing substances deep in the Earth, experiments have been conducted to see what happens when high pressure, and or temperatures are applied.
 Such substances include carbon dioxide, carbon monoxide, graphite, methane, and other hydrocarbons such as benzene, carbon dioxide water mixtures and carbonate minerals such as calcite, magnesium carbonate, or ferrous carbonate.
 Under super high pressures carbon may take on a higher coordination number than the four found in sp3 compounds like diamond, or the three found in carbonates.
 Perhaps carbon can substitute into silicates, or form a silicon oxycarbide.
 Carbides may be possible.

 Carbon

 At 15 GPa graphite changes to a hard transparent form, that is not diamond.
 Diamond is very resistant to pressure, but at about 1 TPa (1000 GPa) transforms to a BC-8 form.
+But these conditions are not found in the Earth.

 Carbides

 Carbides are predicted to be more likely lower in the mantle as experiments have shown a much lower oxygen fugacity for high pressure iron silicates.
 Cohenite remains stable to over 187 GPa, but is predicted to have a denser orthorhombic Cmcm form in the inner core.